Your 200 Reviews Don't Matter If They're From 2022

 Not a push.
 A system.

 Every completed job.
 Every closed appointment.
 Every satisfied client.
-Each one is an opportunity to capture a fresh signal that tells both consumers and search engines that your business is thriving right now.
+Each one is an opportunity to capture a fresh signal that tells both consumers and search engines that your business is delivering results right now.

-The businesses that have built this system don't worry about their review profile.
+The businesses that have built this system do not worry about their review profile.
 It takes care of itself.

 Recency and Response Speed Are the Same Problem